Wizzenalum1/wixy1/readme.md

 ### 5. setup mongoose
 - this is the javascript wrapper for mongodb. and easy to use directolly without worrying about the mongodb.  [here](https://www.npmjs.com/package/mongoose) [official-site](https://mongoosejs.com/)

+### 6. post request to add the data in mongodb.
+1. you should know about request responce cylcle [here](https://www.codecademy.com/articles/request-response-cycle-static),[here-detailed](https://iq.opengenus.org/middlewares-in-express/)
+2. use the [urlencoder](http://expressjs.com/en/4x/api.html#express.urlencoded) to read the body of the request to read the data in query or params.
+3. create view for user profile, and form to take input to create user, 2 controller and routes for showing the user and creating the user.